Lincoln Chick-Fil-A shooting: Mental health expert shares insights

 As Lincoln Police examined the hours before this incident, they learned his apartment manager questioned if he was going to jump in front of a car the day before.

-A Lincoln Police officer talked with him the day before and determined he wasn’t, in fact, a threat to himself or others.
+and determined he wasn’t, in fact, a threat to himself or others.

 In general, experts suggest we should look at mental health differently.

 "Let's say you drive by a 7/11 and see someone with a gun, and they're gonna hold up the place.
 First thing everyone thinks of is to call 9-1-1," said Deb Anderson with Project Harmony.
 "When you see someone with a mental health problem, you don't think to automatically call 9-1-1 — and we should have the same reaction."